The BEST Apple Pie

 - When the oven is fully preheated, lightly brush the top crust or lattice and edges with egg wash, then sprinkle with turbinado or coarse sugar.

 Reduce the oven temperature to 350°F and bake for 50–60 minutes, until the crust is all golden brown and the filling is bubbling.
-The pie is fully baked when the center of the filling is 195-200°F.
+The pie is fully baked when the center of the filling is about 195-200°F, though the thermometer method isn’t always reliable since apples heat unevenly.
+Tent with full sheet of foil if darkening too fast.

 - Let the pie cool for at least 4 hours before slicing so the filling can set.